sampsyo/cs6120/content/blog/2023-11-02-self/index.md

   Alice is an M.Eng student studying Computer Science.
 She is broadly interested in compilers, systems and algorithm design.

   Benny is a Junior studying Computer Science.
 He is interested in networking and operating systems.

+  Collin is a first year CS PhD student at Cornell.
+He is interested in security and privacy.
 """
 [[extra.authors]]
 name = "Benny Rubin"